Why has my premium increased?

 The important thing to remember when you’re considering the cost of your pet insurance is that you have options.
 You can change your level of cover, your annual benefit limit, excess and co-payment to suit the needs of your pet and your budget.
 Our team of pet lovers are happy to discuss ways to make your plan work for you and help you decide the right level of cover for your pet.

-You can get in touch with us by calling 0800 800 836, through our contact us form, or check out these answers to other FAQs.
+You can get in touch with us by calling 0800 800 836, through our contact us form, or check out this article for more information about changing your cover.

 References